ACEN Accreditation Manual – Section II Policies

 The arbitrators shall maintain as confidential all information provided to them by either party.
 After the conclusion of the arbitration the arbitrators shall destroy and not retain any documents, in whatever form, provided to them in the course of the arbitration.

 The arbitration proceedings shall be completed within 90 business days of the date of the convening of the arbitration.
-The completion of the proceedings shall be evidenced by the written award of the arbitrators.
+The completion of the proceedings shall be evidenced by the written recommendation of the arbitrators.

 The review of the decision of the Appeal Committee by the arbitrators shall be on the record presented to the Appeal Committee, including the Administrative Record, the Briefs of the Parties, the Transcripts of the Appeal Hearing and any pre-hearing proceedings, any additional evidence submitted to the Appeal Committee, any rulings thereon, and the decision of the Appeal Committee.
 It shall be the duty of the ACEN CEO, assisted by the Chair of the Appeal Committee, to assemble the Record on Review and submit it to the arbitrators and to the representatives of the parties within 30 business days of the convening of the arbitration.
 The Record on Review shall be submitted electronically.